sukritishah15/DS-Algo-Point/README.md

 ## Contribution Guidelines

-- Issues will be assigned on a _first come, first serve_ basis.
-You just have to comment on the issue, asking to be assigned and the language you should be assigned in, and it will be done if found fit.
+- Issues will be assigned on a **_first come, first serve_ basis**.
+You just have to comment on the issue, asking to be assigned and the **programming language** you should be assigned in, and it will be done if found fit.
 - You cannot work on any issue that is not assigned to you.
 - If you have anything else in mind, create an issue and please wait for it to be assigned to you.
 You can then start working on it and create a PR.
 - All PRs must be made from a Branch.
 Create a separate branch for every Issue you are working upon and once found fit, make a PR.